The Heath, Staffordshire: Transport

 The A50 road runs adjacent to The Heath and is the main Stoke-on-Trent to Derby Road.

 The village has numerous bus stops going towards Uttoxeter, Stoke-on-Trent, Burton-on-Trent and Ashbourne.

 The nearest railway station is Uttoxeter.

 The nearest airports are East Midlands (22 miles) and Birmingham (31 miles).

 Media

 The local newspapers covering The Heath are The Uttoxeter Advertiser and The Uttoxeter Post and Times; a wider area scale there is the Staffordshire Newsletter.

 The Heath Receives both BBC West Midlands and BBC East Midlands, plus ITV Central television.
 The local BBC radio station in the area is BBC Radio Derby.
-Independent local radio includes Touch, Signal 1 and Capital East Midlands.
+Independent local radio includes Capital Mid-Counties, Hits Radio Staffordshire & Cheshire and Capital Midlands.